filippo-ferrando/filippo-ferrando.github.io/src/content/blog/35/index.md

 ---
 ## 🎯 Wrapping Up

-And there you have it—a deep dive into **Type 1 and Type 2 hypervisors**!
+And there you have it, a deep dive into **Type 1 and Type 2 hypervisors**!
 Whether you're a **seasoned IT pro** or just dipping your toes into the world of virtualization, understanding these tools can **make a big difference** in how you manage your computing environments.

 🚀 **Now go forth and virtualize!**